 What few recall is how Cooper, a journeyman with eleven losses on his record, gave Ali a most difficult ordeal until once again his brittle skin betrayed him.
 The opening round belonged to Ali who glided about the ring, snapping a long left lead, but round two saw Cooper begin to press in earnest, cornering the champion on more than one occasion, landing a right early and a hard left hook late, and in the interim establishing his own effective jab.

 The pattern continued in the fourth.
-Cooper again succeeded in cutting off the ring, initiating some nasty business on the inside and in the clinches, getting his forearm into Ali’s face and landing a few kidney punches.
-At this point Cooper appeared stronger than Ali, who was clearly bothered by the Englishman’s tactics and openly complained to the referee before Cooper landed another tidy one-two, the left to the body followed by the right to the head.
+Henry again succeeded in cutting off the ring, initiating some nasty business on the inside and in the clinches, getting his forearm into Ali’s face and landing a few kidney punches.
+At this point Cooper appeared stronger than Ali, who was clearly bothered by the Englishman’s tactics and openly complained to the referee before the Briton landed another tidy one-two, the left to the body followed by the right to the head.
 Gathering himself, Ali finally began to exploit his reach advantage, throwing the jab with conviction and following up with right hands.
 Near the end of the round Ali connected with two sharp rights while effectively parrying Cooper’s hook.

 The fifth saw Ali dancing but with Cooper again out-jabbing him, though the Englishman was openly frustrated by his inability to get the champion to stand still for a second.
 On the inside Cooper was boss, landing a pair of solid body punches and then forcing Ali back with a right hand.
 For the remainder of the round the boxers exchanged jabs, neither man having a decided edge.